Applying for a benefit

 It might take longer if you were working recently and:

 - got redundancy, holiday or any other payment at the end of your job

 - are getting sick pay from your employer

 - left your job without a good reason

 If you disagree with a decision

-If Work and Income have made a decision that you don’t understand or disagree with, you should talk to your case manager.
-If you still disagree, you can apply for a formal review.
+If Work and Income have made a decision that you do not understand or disagree with, call them and talk to them about it.